-- The fact that the model is not Galilean invariant is only a limitation. - It cannot be used with moving bodies or moving reference frames. - Another strong argument that we must understand the theory and the physics when dealing with turbulence modeling and CFD.
+- The fact that the model is not Galilean invariant is only a limitation. - It means that it cannot be used with moving bodies or moving reference frames. - Another strong argument that we must understand the theory and the physics when dealing with turbulence modeling and CFD.